kevinpapst/AdminLTEBundle/Resources/docs/breadcrumbs.md

 As you can see we are using the menu listener from the [Sidebar Navigation](sidebar_navigation.md) but attaching to the `theme.breadcrumb` event.

+## Translating breadcrumb items

+You don't have to care about translating your breadcrumb, each item will be automatically displayed by applying the `|trans` filter.
+We apply the same principle like we do in the [Sidebar Navigation](sidebar_navigation.md).

 ## Next steps

 Please go back to the [AdminLTE bundle documentation](README.md) to find out more about using the theme.